 Under the Act, our salary levels must be comparable to the salary ranges of similar positions in the government.
 These ranges remain uncompetitive with the salaries that both the not-for-profit and the private sectors offer.
-According to the most recent survey by the Canadian Institute of Chartered Accountants (now known as the Chartered Professional Accountants of Canada), published in 2011, average salaries for CPAs in government (\$111,200) were 14% lower than those in the not-for-profit sector (\$129,900) and, most importantly, 26% lower than those at professional service CPA firms (\$150,400), which are our primary competition for professional accountants.
-The salaries of our highest-paid staff in the 2012 calendar year are disclosed in Note 7 to our financial statements.
+According to the most recent survey by the Canadian Institute of Chartered Accountants published in 2011, average salaries for CAs in government (\$111,200) were 14% lower than those in the not-for-profit sector (\$129,900) and, most importantly, 26% lower than those working for professional service CA firms (\$150,400), which are our primary competitors for professional accountants.
+The salaries of our highest-paid staff in the 2011 calendar year are disclosed in Note 8 to our financial statements.